To receive federal student aid, you must meet certain requirements. You must:

 - offer any post-withdrawal disbursement (PWD) of loan funds within 30 days of the date of the institution’s determination (DOD) that the student withdrew.

-Federal funds returned must be in the following order:
+Federal funds must be returned in the following order:

 - Federal Unsubsidized Direct Loan